etlbox/etlbox.website/doks_v1.8/content/recipes/transformations/row-duplication.md

 ---
 title: "Row Duplication"
-description: "Examples and code recipes for the RowDuplication component."
+description: "C# recipes for RowDuplication in ETLBox.
+Emit extra copies of a row with examples for fan-out scenarios in .NET data flows."
 lead: "This article contains example code that shows the usage of the RowDuplication component."
 draft: false
 images: []